j-briant/interlis-import/README.md

 ### Interlis model file

 This is the file describing the model of your data.
-It's usually a .ili file.
-If you don't have one and working with a .xtf file (same as your data), you can try to pass it instead, as `ili2db` will try to find the model definition in well-known repos.
+It's usually a `.ili` file.
+If you don't have one and working with a `.xtf` file, you can try to pass it instead, as `ili2db` will try to find the model definition in well-known repos.

 ### Interlis data

-A file or a directory of files, in .itf or .xtf format, containing data to be imported.
+A file or a directory of files, in `.itf` or `.xtf` format, containing data to be imported.
 If multiple files are imported, each of them will be imported into a separate `dataset`, allowing to identify their source after the import.

 ### Backup